zoggy/stog-writing/README.md

 This is a plugin for [Stog](http://zoggy.github.com/stog/).

-Ths plugin allows to use the following elements in pages and posts:
+It allows to use the following elements in pages and posts:
 - footnotes
 - bibliography

 ## Footnotes

 Footnotes are indicated with the following syntax:

     <note>...</note>

 As usual, you can put any xml in the <note> node, it will be rewritten using the current environment.

 For this to work, all the XML tree containing notes must be included in a

     <prepare-notes>
     ...
     </prepare-notes>

 node.

 At last, all footnotes are inserted when a <notes/> node is encountered.
 Numbering is automatic.

 Example:

     <prepare-notes>
       ...
       bla bla bla<note>Hey, this is a footnote</note>.